 Prior to application runtime, the ALPS prologue script calls an RUR prologue script that, based on enabled plugins, initiates preapplication data staging on all compute nodes used by the application.
 This staging may involve resetting counters to zero or collecting initial values of counters.
-Following application completion, the ALPS epilogue script calls an RUR epilogue script that gathers these counters, compares them to the initial values, where applicable, stages the data on the compute nodes, and then transfers data from the compute nodes onto the login/mom node.
-The data is then post-processed to create a summary report that is written out to a log file or other backing store.
+Following application completion, the ALPS epilogue script calls an RUR epilogue script that gathers these counters, compares them to the initial values, where applicable, stages the data on the compute nodes, and then transfers data from the compute nodes to the login/MOM node.
+RUR post-processes the data to create a summary report that is written out to a log file or other backing store.